-2.6 Remove the weights, Re-zero and place the next weight.
+2.5 Remove the weights, Re-zero and place the next weight.

-2.7 Repeat procedure 2.1 to 2.5 until the full range is reached.
+2.6 Repeat procedure 2.1 to 2.5 until the full range is reached.

-3. Off-center loading – this method will test the accuracy of the pan just in case the weights are placed off the center.
+This method will test the accuracy of the pan just in case the weights are placed off the center.
 This test will show us if the corner-load error is negligible or has a high effect on its accuracy.

 We will use a single weight that is nearly 1/3 the capacity of the balance.
 For example, if the capacity is 1200 grams, we will use a 400 grams weight (1200/3).

-Follow below position (1.
+Follow the below position (1.
 Center, 2.
 Back, 3.
 Front, 4.
 Left and 5.Right):

 3.1 After zeroing, load the pan with the required weights in the first position (center)

 3.2 Once the readout has stabilized, record the result on the MDS.

 3.3 Remove weights, re-zero, and transfer to another position.

 3.4 Repeat until all positions are done.